KamleshChandel04/BlogNest/README.md

 5. **Public Access**: Anyone can access and read blogs and comments without the need to authenticate, promoting an open and accessible environment.

 6. **Commenting**: Authenticated users can engage with the community by leaving comments on blogs, facilitating discussions and interactions.

+7. **Blog Management**: Authors have complete control over their blogs.
+They can edit or delete their blogs as needed, providing them with flexibility and ownership.

 ## Technologies Used